-EXHIBIT A: CITY OF URBANA DEPARTMENT OF COMMUNITY DEVELOPMENT SERVICES GRANTS MANAGEMENT DIVISION (GMD) HOUSING PROGRAMS FOR PROGRAM YEARS 2015-2019
+EXHIBIT A: CITY OF URBANA DEPARTMENT OF COMMUNITY DEVELOPMENT SERVICES GRANTS MANAGEMENT DIVISION (GMD) HOUSING PROGRAMS FOR PROGRAM YEARS 2020-2024

-PROGRAM I PURPOSE ELIGIBILITY INCOME INTEREST MAXIMUM \$ 1 0112 002 AREA ELIGIBILITY RATE AMOUNT UNDER- WRITING CRITERIA WHGDL Provide an owner-occupant a Deferred Priority to CD 0 - 80% MFI None \$25,000 Maximum Whole House Loan for whole house rehabilitation Target Area GMD Grant/ to bring the structure into compliance Citywide on case 12,500 Grant Deferred Loan with City of Urbana's Property by case basis 12,500 Deferred Maintenance Code pending funding loan availability AG Provide grant assistance to an income- Citywide 0 - 80% MFI None Grant assistance Access Grant eligible homeowner, renter of a single- up to a maximum GMD family residence or up to a four-unit amount of \$8,000 complex, or trust deed recipient to per program year eliminate physical barriers which inhibit the use of the dwelling unit by EG the person with Disability.
-Provide grant assistance for an owner- Citywide 0 - 50% MFI None Grant assistance occupant to alleviate a hazardous Citywide 0 - 30% MF1 None GMD Emergency Grant condition that poses a threat to the up to a maximum amount of \$8,000 GMD diant health and safety of the occupants per program year SRSG Provide grant assistance for general Citywide 0 - 50% MFI None Grant assistance Senior Repair maintenance repairs which enable Gity Wide 0 30 /0 1411 1 None up to a maximum GMD Service seniors and persons with disabilities to amount of \$1,000 GMD Grant maintain their property.
-Eligible units per program year 3.2 3.23 include: single-family residences, units F - F G in duplexes, and mobile homes. •

-EXHIBIT A (Continued)

-PROGRAM PURPOSE ELIGIBILITY AREA INCOME ELIGIBILITY INTEREST RATE MAXIMUM \$ AMOUNT UNDER- WRITING CRITERIA SSDP Secondary Structure Demolition Program Provide grant assistance funds to owner-occupied properties.
-Priority given to CD Target Area Homeowners income < 80% MFI None Grant assistance up to a maximum amount of \$5,000 GMD DPAP Down Payment Assistance Program Provide Down Payment and closing cost assistance to income eligible home buyer.
-The WHDL program may be offered at same time to breing structure into compliance Priority given to CD Target but available City Wide Homeowners income < 80% MFI None Forgivable Deferred Loan Deferred loan for down payment and closing costs, up to maximum \$10,000 Financial Institution GMD PRRP Purchase- Rehab- Resell Program Provide for additional affordable housing.
-Purchase of deteriorating or vacant single family properties, bring the structure up to City of Urbana's Property Maintenance Code, and market the properties to income eligible homeowners.
-Priority given to CD Target Area Homeowners income < 80% MFI None Agreement the property to remain affordable for the appropriate period of time, as determined by HUD guidelines Financial Institution GMD PADP Property Acquisition/ Disposition Program Provide for additional affordable housing.
+Emergency Grant Subcategory EG-ROOF Roof Repair Program Provide grant assistance for an owner-occupant to alleviate a hazardous or degraded roofing condition, which poses a threat to the health and safety of the occupants or to the livability of the home.
+Citywide Household income <80% MFI None Grant assistance up to a maximum amount of \$15,000 per program year.
+GMD Emergency Grant Subcategory EG-SEW Emergency Grant Sewer Repair Provide grant assistance for an owner-occupant to alleviate hazardous or critical sewer infrastructure issues, which pose a threat to the health and safety of the occupants.
+Citywide Household income <80% MFI None Grant assistance up to a maximum of \$15,000 per program year.
+GMD SRSG Senior Repair Service Grant Provide grant assistance for general maintenance repairs which enable seniors and persons with disabilities to maintain their property.
+Eligible units include single-family residences, units in duplexes, and mobile homes.
+Citywide Household income < 80% MFI None Grant assistance up to a maximum amount of \$1,750 per program year, \$750 Admin fee per project.
+GMD SSDP Secondary Structure Demolition Program Provide grant assistance funds to owner-occupied properties.
+Priority is given to CD Target Area Household income < 80% MFI None Grant assistance up to a maximum amount of \$5,000 GMD HOME - DPAP Down Payment Assistance Program Provide Down Payment and closing cost assistance to income- eligible home buyers.
+The WHDL program may be offered at the same time to bring structure into compliance Priority is given to CD Target but available City Wide Household income < 80% MFI None Forgivable Deferred Loan Deferred loan for a down payment and closing costs, up to a maximum of \$14,999 Financial institution, GMD

+PRRP Purchase/ Rehab/ Resell Program Provide additional affordable housing.
+Purchase of deteriorating or vacant single-family properties, bring the structure up to the City of Urbana's Property Maintenance Code, and market the properties Priority is given to CD Target Area Household income < 80% MFI None Agreement on the property to remain affordable for the appropriate period of time, as determined by HUD Financial institution, GMD PADP Property Acquisition/ Disposition Program to income-eligible homeowners.
+Provide additional affordable housing.
 Purchase of dilapidated and vacant properties, clear and maintain for future use for affordable housing.
-Priority given to CD Target Area Homeowners income < 80% MFI None Agreement the property to remain affordable for the appropriate period of time, as determined by HUD guidelines Financial Institution GMD
+Priority given to CD Target Area Household income < 80% MFI None guidelines Agreement on the property to remain affordable for the appropriate period of time, as determined by HUD guidelines Financial institution, GMD EEG Energy Efficiency Grant Program Provide supplemental support to customers who qualify for the Ameren Illinois Home Efficiency Income Qualified (HEIQ) Program.
+Priority given to CD Target Area Household income < 80% MFI None Grant assistance up to a maximum amount of \$3,500 per program year Ameren, GMD CDBG - DPAP CDBG funded Down Payment Assistance Program Provide down payment and closing cost assistance to income- eligible home buyers.
+Citywide Household income < 80% MFI None Grant assistance up to a maximum amount of \$7,000 per program year Financial institution, GMD

-^{}eligible properties outside of Target Area will be considered on a case-by-case basis
+\eligible properties outside of Target Area will be considered on a case-by-case basis